Is dating in Islam Haram or Halal? What are the rules to have a halal relationship? If you want answers to these questions, you’ll love this post.

-As an Islamic blogger, I normally come across questions relating to dating and relationships like boyfriend-girlfriend relationships, physical intimacy, and a whole lot of relationship questions.
+As an Islamic blogger, I normally stumble on questions relating to dating and friendship between males and females, boyfriend-girlfriend relationships, physical intimacy, and a whole lot of related questions.

-If it is answers you want, believe me, you are about to find out how Allah and His Messenger wants you to deal with relationships with others of the opposite gender.
+In this blog post, you’ll find out how Allah and His Messenger want you to deal with relationships with others of the opposite gender.

-In order that seekers may fully understand the topic clearly (By Allah’s Permission), I will cover this issue under different questions relating to different aspects and then go through the answers to get things clarified (Insha-Allah).
+So that seekers may understand the topic well (By Allah’s Permission), I will cover this issue under different questions relating to different aspects and then go through the answers to get things clarified (Insha-Allah).

-Compiled below are some of the most common dating questions and I will be adding more if Allah wills.
+Presented below are some of the most common dating questions and I will be adding more Insha’Allah.

-But wait, if you have a personal and specific questions about relationships and situations in your life, please feel at ease to send us your questions through the contact page, or just comment it below if you don’t mine.
-Be sure to read what is here though; your question might have already been answered (Insha-Allah).
+But wait, if you have a personal and specific question about relationships and situations in your life, don’t hesitate to send me your questions through the contact page, or just comment it below if you don’t mine.
+Be sure to read what is here though; your question may have already been answered (Insha-Allah).

 Am I ready to start dating or courting?